 This so-called translation is facilitated by our researchers, in consulting with policymakers and other stakeholders in order to achieve the most valid study design.

 - With regard to suitability and feasibility:

-Our stakeholders determine whether the research design developed will give timely answers to their questions or problems (suitability).
+Our stakeholders determine whether the research design developed will give answers to their questions or problems (suitability).
 Our researchers determine whether the stakeholders’ needs are feasible.